 What We Do

-- We teach K–12 students how to think critically—sparking a passion for literature and ideas through the discussion of fiction, poetry, drama, and nonfiction.
+- We teach preK–12 students in Great Books programs how to think critically—sparking a passion for literature and ideas through the discussion of fiction, poetry, drama, and nonfiction.

-- We provide instruction for teachers, parents, and adult volunteers in Shared Inquiry™, a method of learning developed by Great Books that promotes close reading, careful questioning, active listening, and the respectful exchange of ideas.
+- We provide instruction for teachers, parents, and adult volunteers in Shared Inquiry™, a method of teaching and learning developed by Great Books that promotes close reading, careful questioning, active listening, and the respectful exchange of ideas.

 - We create partnerships with educational and community organizations to advance reading and discussion as a means for exploring shared concerns and common ground.